nth-chile/gagesalzano2/src/_projects/Thought-Catalog.md

   "><img src='{{ site.url }}/assets/images/posts/thought-catalog/tc-grid-3-3.jpg'></div>
 </div>

-<p class="bg">Thought Catalog is a digital youth culture magazine that needed help designing new offerings to both feel distinctive, and a recognizable part of the brand.</p>
+<p class="bg"><a href="https://creepycatalog.com/">Creepy Catalog</a>, a horror streaming blog, was designed to feel more open and sparse.
+This allowed the content to shine, but also made things feel…sort of creepy. </p>

 {{slide['end']}}